garden-io/garden/docs/using-garden/actions.md

 files across your project.
 You can place them in your project root, in action roots, and even in individual sub-directories of actions.

-[//]: # (TODO: Review this and correct/remove if necessary.
-This seems to be unnecessary for actions.)
-**TODO: Review this and correct/remove if necessary.
-This seems to be unnecessary for actions.**
 {% hint style="warning" %}
-Note that you **must** use the `include` and/or `exclude` directives (described above) when module paths overlap.
-This is to help users steer away from subtle bugs that can occur when modules unintentionally consume source files from other modules.
+Note that you **must** use the `include` and/or `exclude` directives (described above) when action paths overlap.
+This is to help users steer away from subtle bugs that can occur when actions unintentionally consume source files from other actions.
 See the next section for details on including and excluding files.
 {% endhint %}

 ## Actions in the Stack Graph